LorenzoTarricone/Compressed-Sensing-to-Pooling-and-Deconvolution-of-Pd-Catalyzed-Cross-Coupling-Reactions-Experiments/README.md

 ├── Python Notebooks
 │   ├── 2_0_Algorithm.ipynb                   # Object-oriented Implementation of some of the most promising algorithms tested.
 Assessment of the performance of different algorithms and different averaging strategies was made here with Buchwald-Hartwig reactions
 │   ├── 3_0_Algorithm.ipynb                   # Latest version of the algorithm applied to Arylation of Meldrum’s acid and of Barbituric acid.
 With some intermediate visualisation too
-│   ├── Algorithm_playground.ipynb            # In this notebook, there are some early experiments witha  custom implementation of an optimiser and the use of a greedy approach for the optimization (that didn't give rigorous results
+│   ├── Algorithm_playground.ipynb            # In this notebook, there are some early experiments with a  custom implementation of an optimiser and the use of a greedy approach for the optimisation (that didn't give rigorous results
-│   ├── Data_analysis_playground.ipynb        # Here some Exploratory Data Analysis is done on the data coming from Spotfire and towards the end there is the script to build a distance matrix (that might be wrong because not Gaussian score, just distance)
+│   ├── Data_analysis_playground.ipynb        # Here, some Exploratory Data Analysis is done on the data coming from Spotfire, and towards the end, there is the script to build a distance matrix (that might be wrong because not a Gaussian score, just distance)
-│   ├── Data_preprocessing.ipynb              # This notebook contains some useful functions to visualize and process the plates data that are imported from Spotfire as .csv file
+│   ├── Data_preprocessing.ipynb              # This notebook contains some useful functions to visualise and process the plates data that are imported from Spotfire as a .csv file
 │   ├── Genetic_Algorithm.ipynb               # Codebase for a genetic algorithm implementation of the solver.
-The result shows that there is a lot of variability of the parameter and in the definition of exploration and exploitation, and therefore not a robust optimisation technique, probably for this scope
+The result shows that there is a lot of variability in the parameter and in the definition of exploration and exploitation, and therefore not a robust optimisation technique, probably for this scope
 │   ├── Kirkman_matrix_designs.ipynb          # Code for producing the full Kirkman matrices mentioned in the paper │   ├── Plate_constructor.ipynb               # Plate that from a list of catalysts (here as .csv file, but in the Spotfire documentation it takes directly from a GSheet) gives back the instruction for building a mixed experiment
 │   ├── SpotfireProcessing.ipynb              # Implementation of the final version of the code that will be used as a Python data function in Spotfire.
 The most recent version (with the implementation of the chemical prior) is at the bottom.